Running an Instance

 Step 6: Associate Floating IP

-In the main portion of the screen, under the "Instances" heading, click the "More" (down arrow in "Actions" column) button for your instance you just launched, followed by the "Associate Floating IP".
+In the main portion of the screen, under the "Instances" heading, click the down arrow button under "Actions" column for your instance you just launched, followed by the "Associate Floating IP".
 Click on "+" next to "IP Address" and select the "public" Pool in the "Allocate Floating IP" dialog, continue by clicking "Allocate IP".
-Being back in the "Manage Floating IP Associations" dialog you can select the allicated IP Address and click "Associate".
+Being back in the "Manage Floating IP Associations" dialog you can select the allocated IP Address and click "Associate".

 The associated Floating IPs can be spotted in the "IP Address" for each instance.